 Diabetic Peripheral Neuropathy is nerve damage caused by diabetes.
 Damage to the nerves can affect sensory, motor and autonomic functions.

 A ganglion cyst is a noncancerous lump caused by a small sac of fluid forming over a joint or tendon.
 They can be painful if they press on a nearby nerve.

 Gout is a kind of arthritis.
 It can cause a sensation of sudden burning, stiffness, and swelling in the affected joint (usually the big toe).

-Morton’s neuroma is a painful thickening of nerve tissue that affects the ball of your foot, most commonly the area between your third and fourth toes.
+Morton’s neuroma is a painful condition that affects the ball of the foot, most commonly the area between the third and fourth toes.

 A peroneal tendon injury most commonly occurs in individuals who participate in sports that involve repetitive ankle motion.

 A wound is a physical injury to the body that bypasses the protective function of the skin and risks contamination and infection to the site of the trauma.